 Meanwhile, heat the butter

 and EVOO in a saucepan

 over medium to medium-high heat.
 Add the fresh mushrooms and cook until browned, 12 to 15 minutes.
-Add the thyme, garlic and shallots
+Add the thyme

 .
 Season with salt and pepper and cook, stirring, 2 to 3 minutes more.
 Add the flour and cook, stirring, for 1 minute.
 Deglaze

 , stirring and scraping up any browned bits from the bottom of the pan with a wooden spoon.
 Chop

 the reconstituted mushrooms and add to the gravy.
 Pour in most of the stock, reserving the last few spoonfuls, as grit may settle here.
 Stir in the cream and cook until the gravy thickens a bit.
 Add half the meatballs to the gravy.
 (Reserve the remaining meatballs for another meal, such as Stuffed Peppers with Broken Meatballs and Rice

 Cook the noodles in salted boiling water until al dente

 the noodles and divide among plates.
 Top with the gravy and meatballs, and garnish